droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./CONTRIBUTING.md - A document explaining some ways in which people can conttribute to the Core project.

-./INSTALL - Just points you to doc/build-*.md for build instructions.
+./INSTALL.md - Just points you to doc/build-\*.md for build instructions. [*Changed from ./INSTALL to ./INSTALL.md in 0.14*](https://github.com/bitcoin/bitcoin/pull/8896).

 ./libbitcoinconsensus.pc.in - [Used for *pkg-config* support](https://github.com/bitcoin/bitcoin/pull/5334). *pkg-config* allows developers to create .pc files that go alongside libraries (*libbitcoinconsensus* in this case, which is intended to eventually become a standalone library with all the consensus-critical code, separate from the rest of Core).
 If other programs intend to use the library, the .pc file allows the programs to know which libraries also need to be compiled if the programs are going to use the library in question.